OreCruncher/DynamicSurroundingsDocs/docs/source/schemas/dimensions.rst

     *   - playBiomeSounds
         - Boolean
         - Indicates if any biome sounds should be generated in the dimension.
 Default is ``true``.
+    *   - compassWobble
+        - Boolean
+        - Indicates if the compass overlay should cause wobbling for the dimension.
+Default is based on whether the dimension is considered natural or not.
+In Vanilla, compass wobbling occurs when in the Nether or End. (*Added 1.21.1-0.4.2*)